 Discovery Point

-Discovery Point holds the RSS Discovery and Discovery Centre next to the V and A on the waterfront.
+Discovery Point holds the RSS Discovery and the Discovery Centre next to the V&A on the waterfront.

 Here in Dundee, the RSS Discovery was built and took the hand-picked crew of Captain Scott, one of whom was Ernest Shackleton, on their voyage and adventure to Antarctica.

 In the Discovery Story, you can learn all about the Antarctic expeditions, what conditions were like, how they survived (or didn’t), and much more.
-More exhibitions are inside, which can change, so check the website for updates.
+More exhibitions are scheduled, which are subject to change, so please check the website for updates.

 City Centre